BLACK BEAN & BUTTERNUT SQUASH CHILI

 BUTTERNUT SQUASH & BLACK BEAN CHILI

-Hints of chipotle powder and cinnamon make this a really wonderful warm autumn chili!
+Full of fall squash, veggies and hints of chipotle powder and cinnamon, this vegan Butternut Squash & Black Bean Chili makes a really wonderful warm autumn chili!

 - 2 red bell peppers, cored, seeded and diced

-- 2 cans (15 oz) fire roasted tomatoes + juice or 3 to 4 fresh tomatoes, diced
+- 1 can (15 oz) fire roasted diced tomatoes + juice

 - 2 cups water or vegetable broth